syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-visual-studio.md

 ## Install Syncfusion Blazor Packages in the App

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
-In order to use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
-Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details.
+To use Syncfusion Blazor components in the application, add a reference to the corresponding NuGet.
+Refer to the [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for the available NuGet packages list with component details.

-To add Blazor Calendar component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars/) and then install it.
+To add the Blazor Calendar component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars/) and then install it.

 ## Add Style Sheet

-Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways to refer themes in Blazor application, and to have the expected appearance for Syncfusion Blazor components.
+Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways to refer to themes in the Blazor application, and to have the expected appearance for Syncfusion Blazor components.
 Here, the theme is referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).

 To add theme to the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) and then install it.
 Then, the theme style sheet from NuGet can be referred as follows,